 Paper Mache is another inexpensive way of working.
 You may consider something as simple as a paper mache bowl, or something as ambitious as the creations by Will Kurtz.

 Collage artist Derek Gores uses recycled magazines, labels and digital materials to make these amazing collages.
 Sandhi Schimmel creates artworks using junk mail – we can all too easily collect that!
 Use these artists to inspire a project and the materials will be free.
 Just add glue!

-When you or your students can’t afford a canvas, beg, borrowing or stealing a piece of wood or hardboard may be your first port of call, but there are plenty of other surfaces to paint on.
+When you or your students can’t afford a canvas, sometimes a piece of card can be just as good.
+Alternatively beg, borrowing or stealing a piece of wood or hardboard may be your first port of call, but there are plenty of other surfaces to paint on.
 Paint on a chair, or a pebble or a broken violin!
 Paint on leaves, paint on coffee cups, paint on spoons or keys!
 Look here for arty inspiration!
 Click here for my painting a fish on a pebble stage-by-stage instructions.